 It offers an assessment so they can appropriately meet the needs of each young carer.
 They offer support such as; one to one support, information/ support, activities and peer support.

-Visit the Derbyshire Young Carers Service website, where it gives more information on how to refer yourself, a family member or a friend to the service.
+Click on the link here to get access to their website, where it gives more information on how to refer you, a family member or friend to the service.

 Carers in Derbyshire have a young carer service where you can get advice and find out what support is available to you.
 They have information on the Derbyshire young carers steering group and share stories from other young carers.
-Visit their website for more information.
+Click here to visit their website.

-ChildLine have a page which gives advice to young carers on what they can do i.e. telling school, contacting local social services etc. You can find this information on the ChildLine website.
+ChildLine have a page which gives advice to young carers on what they can do i.e. telling school, contacting local social services etc. To find this information click here.

 Or you can call the ChildLine helpline on 0800 1111 if you need urgent support.